 We also know that unlike many EA titles as of late, Andromeda won’t have a season pass, but it will receive post-launch content updates — for free.
 It’s unclear how many updates Andromeda will get, but from a tweet by BioWare GM Aaryn Flynn, we know that the content will include additional multiplayer maps.

 The multiplayer component, will not, however, have any direct impact on Mass Effect: Andromeda’s story.
-Though director Mac Walters told Polygon he wanted the campaign and online mode to have “more positive ties” to the campaign, he said BioWare’s attempt to link the modes in Mass Effect 3 were met with a mixed reception.
+Though Walters told Polygon he wanted the game’s multiplayer to have “more positive ties” to the campaign, BioWare’s attempt to link the modes in Mass Effect 3 was met with a mixed reception.
 In Mass Effect 3, completing multiplayer missions could increase players’ readiness for the game’s final mission, affecting the fates of their campaign characters.